The Future is OK!

 Community led Vision:

-Inclusive community led steering group will be formed through engagement work across our core areas.There will be opportunities to meet cross region both remotely & in person, feeding into the steering group.
-Key members of the community including LA, councillors, health practitioners, educational leads, charities & stakeholders will be included.
-Volunteer ‘OK’ info pickers will be recruited and will feed into the overall evaluation of the project.
+Inclusive community led steering groups will be formed through engagement work across our core areas.
+There will be Key members of the community including LA, councillors, artists, health practitioners, educational leads, charities & stakeholders will be included.
+Explore the idea of Volunteer ‘OK’ info pickers to feed into the evaluation of project work.
 This direct community involvement will be instrumental to project planning, design and future development.

 OK What Do We Need?: